 Applications must be made on the Local Authority Common Application Form.
-Parents applying to a Voluntary Aided Catholic school should also complete the supplementary information form.
-All forms must be returned by the closing date set by the Local Authority.
+All forms must be returned by the closing date set by North Tyneside Council.

-Any applications received after the closing date will be accepted but considered only after those received by the closing date.
+Any applications received after the closing date will

+be accepted but considered only after those received by the closing date.